jownatan/towerstack/README.md

 ## 🎮 How to Play

-1. Explore the isometric tower structure
-2. Find words that are greater than 3 letters and less than 6 letters in length
+1. Find words that are greater than 3 letters and less than 6 letters in length
-3. Submit discovered words to earn points and in-game currency
+2. Submit discovered words to earn points and in-game currency
-4. Compete against the second player to find more words
+3. Compete against the second player to find more words
-5. Use strategic thinking to discover high-value word combinations
+4. Use strategic thinking to discover high-value word combinations

 ## 📷 Screenshots